gophergala2016/syamp/README.md

 User Interface
 ---------------
-The User interface is simple, morden and easy to work with.
+The user interface is simple, modern and easy to work with.

 Dependencies
 -------------